 Of course, the magic in Magic Leap comes from the firm’s digital light field technology.

-In a webpage touting the unveiling on Wednesday Magic Leap explained: “Our lightfield photonics generate digital light at different depths and blend seamlessly with natural light to produce lifelike digital objects that coexist in the real world.
+On its website Magic Leap explains: “Our lightfield photonics generate digital light at different depths and blend seamlessly with natural light to produce lifelike digital objects that coexist in the real world.

 “This advanced technology allows our brain to naturally process digital objects the same way we do real-world objects, making it comfortable to use for long periods of time.”